-And after 5 years of experience, you will be prompted as a Senior Developer.
-As a Senior Developer, you are fully responsible for the whole software development, he instructs the production, marketing, and sales department about the attributes of a new product.
+And after 5 years of experience, you will be promoted as a Senior Developer.
+As a Senior Developer, you are fully responsible for the whole software development, he/she instructs the production, marketing, and sales department about the attributes of a new product.

 T 4 – Architect